 Our current tuition for the 2022–2023 school year is $23,400 for grades K–5 and $24,300 for grades 6–8.
 Tuition is set each January for the following year, and it increases every year.

 All tuition payments are collected by TADS Tuition Management.
 A non-refundable $1000.00 tuition deposit will hold your child’s place.
 The remaining tuition can be paid in one, two, or ten installments.
 The single payment plan requires payment in full in July.
 The two-installment plan requires 50% of the tuition in July and the remaining 50% in January.
 The ten-installment plan requires monthly payments beginning in July and ending in April.

 What additional costs can I expect?

 Most costs, such as books, field trips and school materials are included in your child’s tuition.
-Starting in grade 4, families are expected to purchase a short list of typical school supplies over the summer.
+Starting in grade 4, families are expected to purchase a short list of typical school supplies before the start of school.
 Families with children on our sports teams are often asked to help defray the cost of refs and gym rentals.
 Also 7th and 8th grade families are asked to help with the cost of a week at NatureBridge/Yosemite.
 Nobody is denied participation in any activity due to funds.

 What kinds of events and activities can I expect to be a part of if my family joins the Kittredge community?